lerausenco/KBE-Prosjekt/A2 - Weldability Check.md

 ![](Figures/A2/A2-video.gif)
 Note: the upload button is pre-programmed to receive the image locally.
 Please note at the end of the video, that the model takes a little while to load, but is shown at the end.

+# Conclusion
+A system for checking the weldability was developed.
+The computer vision part of the task worked successfully.
+Uploading an image to an HTML website and getting it to communicate with python proved difficult and was not implemented.
+Improvements from assignment one had been taken into account and utilised in the development of this assignment.
+To conclude, the system has the key features needed for a local weldability checker application, but lack the online integration.

 # Extendability and Improvements
 There are a few features that could be improved for an even more extandable solution.
 The first one is that the walls are counted twice which is unneccesary.
 A more elegant solution would be to have a system for determining the wall thickness in pixels - e.g. the user can enter wall thickness themselves.
 Another feauture would be to implement more flexible edge functions - i.e. so that the section size could be varied based on wall thickness.